 Voice Agent Integration Requirements: What to Look for in a White-Label Platform

 When evaluating white-label voice AI platforms, integration capabilities determine whether you can deliver value to clients quickly or get stuck in endless technical configurations.
-Agencies that choose platforms with poor integration support spend 40% more time on client onboarding and face higher churn rates from frustrated customers who expected seamless automation.
+In Trillet's experience working with agencies, platforms with poor native integration support push more of the onboarding burden onto agency staff and raise the risk of churn from clients who expected seamless automation and instead got a manual handoff process.
+The categories below are the ones we see derail deployments most often.

 What Are the Essential Integration Categories for White-Label Voice Agents?